zy-sunshine/vimrc/bundle/localvimrc/README.md

 order from the root directory to the directory of the file.
 The filename and amount of loaded files are customizable through global variables.

 For security reasons it the plugin asks for confirmation before loading a local vimrc file and loads it using |:sandbox| command.
 The plugin asks once per session and local vimrc before loading it, if the file didn't change since previous loading.

 It is possible to define a whitelist and a blacklist of local vimrc files that are loaded or ignored unconditionally.

-The plugin can be found on [Bitbucket], [GitHub] and [VIM online].
+The plugin can be found on [GitHub] and [VIM online].

 ## Commands